What am I to draw? Am I supposed to think about what has the best chance of selling? In my opinion the answer is no.

 Since my first trip to Japan in 2003 I have been drawing maiko (apprentice geiko) and geiko (the Kyoto word for geisha).
 The drawing “Dichotomy” is another example of a drawing I had no idea how to tackle because of its detail and complexity.
 Once again I had an internal tussle, trying to convince myself to take the plunge.
-As an artist, one simply has to attempt harder and harder challenges; not all the time but enough times so that one gains from experience and ‘goes up a notch’.
-Anyway, it keeps the grey matter ticking over, problem-solving being good for us.

 He holds out his cigar towards something we don’t yet see.
 He continues “Unfortunately I find myself once again bereft of all inspiration.
 I do hope something comes along soon…”